FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Meeting - Limerick City & County Council - 24th November 2014.md

 The Director of Travel and Transportation stated that public consultation

-would take place early in the New Year regarding Foynes-Limerick route.--- 25
+would take place early in the New Year regarding Foynes-Limerick route.
+---
+25

 **Request from Limerick City Business Association:**